-HINT: If the property is already in your name you can transfer title to a friend, relative, corporation, etc. FIRST.
+HINT: If the property is already in your name you can transfer the title to a friend, relative, corporation, etc. FIRST.
 Then, transfer again to the ultimate Trustee that you want to use.
-Of course, the issue of transfer tax vs. privacy will have to be taken in to consideration prior to this type of “re-transfer.”
+Of course, the issue of transfer tax vs. privacy will have to be taken into consideration before this type of “re-transfer.”

-A Revocable Land Trust does not have the strength that an Irrevocable Land Trust has (think: Curtain versus a Wall) but, nonetheless a Revocable Land Trust can be “beefed up” to have some protective elements.
+A Revocable Land Trust does not have the strength that an Irrevocable Land Trust has (think: Curtain versus a Wall) nonetheless, a Revocable Land Trust can be “beefed up” to have some protective elements.

-There is also tremendous benefit to using an out-of-state Land Trust to hold title to property in your state.
-We cover all of the details and logic behind this technique in our Land Trusts Made Simple series of home study courses.
+There is also a tremendous benefit to using an out-of-state Land Trust to hold title to the property in your state.
+We cover all of the details and logic behind this technique in our Land Trusts Made Simple® series of home study courses.

 Yes, but you need to be careful.
-If you (the Grantor) set up a revocable Land Trust and make someone other than yourself the beneficiary, you may have gifted the equity (from the property that you placed into the land trust) to the beneficiary.
-This could generate a gift tax for any value above the $14,000 standard gift tax exemption, $32,000 for a married couple (as of 2022).
+If you (the Grantor) set up a Revocable Land Trust and make someone other than yourself the Beneficiary, you may have gifted the equity (from the property that you placed into the land trust) to the Beneficiary.
+This could generate a gift tax for any value above the $16,000 standard gift tax exemption, $32,000 for a married couple (as of 2022).